idiomaticrefactoring/DeIdiom/README.md

  ## Web application:
 We develop a web application for demostration of deidioming pythonic code into explanatory non-idiomatic code to enhance the readability of nine pythonic idioms (list/set/dict-comprehension, chain-comparison, truth-value-test, loop-else, assign-multiple-targets, for-multiple-targets and star).
-Please visit http://35.77.46.3:5000.
+Please visit https://zzj.pythonanywhere.com/.
+Note: the original url(http://35.77.46.3:5000) has not been maintained.

  ## Code: